jgeraigery/SpotlightHelp/pages/ConnectUnix/unix_connect_requirements.md

 ## User Permissions

-* The Unix user should have no special processing on log-on.
+* The Unix/Linux user should have no special processing on log-on.
 In particular there must be no input required from the user, and nor should any special login banners be displayed.
 * The sysstat package must be installed to enable the user to get detailed disk I/O information.
 * The /proc filesystem must be present.
 * The sshd daemon must be installed and running and configured to receive remote connections.
-* The Unix user must have read/write access to /tmp
+* The Unix/Linux user must have read/write access to /tmp

 ## Remote Connectivity: SSH